ulisesgomez120/greek-god-bp/implementation_plan.md

 Implement three progress-focused screens (Volume Progression Chart — Exercise Detail View, Workout Frequency Heatmap — Analytics Tab, and Last vs. This Session Comparison — Post-Workout View) plus shared infrastructure (lookup/cache, date utilities, aggregation utilities, data fetching/caching, error handling and accessibility) so the app can compute, cache and render per-exercise and per-session analytics using existing Supabase tables and the app's DatabaseService and ProgressService.

-The work will add a small set of UI components and screens, new utility/services for lookups and aggregations, and tie them into the existing databaseService/progressService architecture so the endpoints are reusable across all three screens.
+The work will add a small set of UI components and screens, a couple of service and util files, and tie them into the existing databaseService/progressService architecture so the endpoints are reusable across all three screens.
 We will favor server-side scoped queries (planned_exercise_id) already present in exercise_sets, use react-native-gifted-charts for line charts, and react-native-heatmap-calendar-sb for the heatmap.
 The approach emphasises minimal breaking changes: add new files and augment existing services with clearly-named functions, include unit tests for utilities, and keep UI components encapsulated so they can be re-used or replaced later.

 [Types]
 Single sentence describing the type system changes.